Home Compare DVN vs TXN

 Devon Energy vs Texas Instruments: Which Stock Looks Stronger in 2026?

-Texas Instruments holds the cleaner structural position, with the lead spread across stability and valuation.
+Texas Instruments holds the cleaner structural position, with the lead spread across profitability and growth.
 Devon Energy still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
-The market setup is mixed, without a decisive signal in either direction.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity